 The Department welcomes applications from a variety of academic backgrounds; previous study of anthropology is not required.
-A writing sample (requested of all applicants) of no more than 20 pages should demonstrate the ability to write clearly and make a cogent argument.
-Writing samples may be a short research paper, an excerpt from a bachelor’s thesis, or an essay exam.
+A writing sample is requested of all applicants, demonstrating the ability to write clearly and make a cogent argument.
+It is preferred that it be 6,000 words or fewer, not inclusive of bibliographic references.
+Writing samples may be a research paper, an excerpt from a bachelor’s or master’s thesis, or an essay exam.

 Applicants may address general questions to Anne Ch’ien, Administrator for the Graduate Program, 773-702-8551; firstname.lastname@example.org

 Our application process is now entirely online (paperless).
-All supporting material -- including letters of recommendation, transcripts, and writing samples (if required by a specific department) -- must be submitted electronically through the online application.
+All supporting material—including letters of recommendation, transcripts, and writing samples—must be submitted electronically through the online application.

 Special Note: While the Anthropology Department offers an M.A, degree on the way to the Ph.D., its central focus is on training Ph.D. students.
 Students not yet ready to make a commitment to the Anthropology Ph.D. may explore several more specialized M.A. programs, which allow one to take courses across the social sciences, strengthening a future application to a Chicago Ph.D. program.
 For example, see the Master of Arts Program in the Social Sciences.